kneron/document_center/docs/python_app/app_flow_manual.md

 ## Adding custom preprocess or postprocess function
 Since inference results can vary based on users' intentions, we provide support for integrating custom preprocess and postprocess functions.

+For preprocess reference, you may look at app/app1/preprocess/primitive.py For postprocess reference, you may look at app/app1/postprocess/fd.py or lm.py.

+Both your preprocess and postprocess functions should take in an InputConfig class and an OutputData class.
+The InputConfig class contains the data parsed from the input JSON.
+You may add more fields to the JSON if needed for your functions.
+You can reference this class at python_flow/common/config.py.
+The OutputData class will be your custom defined class that is inherited from the OutputData class defined in python_flow/common/output_data.py.
+You can add any postprocessing results to this class.
+This can also be used to share data between multiple stages throughout your whole test

 ### Preprocess
 #### Python defined (520)
 If your preprocess functions are defined in Python, integration is simple.

 1. Make sure your python function takes two parameters as input: an InputConfig class and an output data class.
-The InputConfig class holds the configurations parsed from the input JSON.
-The output data class will be defined by you and holds the postprocessing results.
-For reference, the InputConfig class is in python_flow/common/config.py.
 2. Make sure the preprocessed output is dumped into the path specified by "rgba_img_path" in the input JSON.
 3. Copy your python module into your application's directory under "app/".
 4. In mapping.py, import your python module.
 5. Add a key, value pair with your custom function as the value to the mapping called PRE in mapping.py.
 The key you add here should be the value that goes in the "pre_type" field in the input JSON.
-6. Run the flow!
+6. Run the flow if it ready!

 #### C defined
 1. Compile the C/C++ functions into a shared library (.so).
 Be sure to add ```extern "C"``` to any C++ functions you intend to directly call in the Python flow.
-An example of how to do this is in the example folder.
 2. Copy the library into your application's directory under "app/".
 3. Import the shared library into whichever module needs it using the standard ctypes module:
     ```